 Performing a site-specific search using Google will let you avoid little disappointments and find quicker what you’re looking for.

-This is because Google learns from the search history – from thousands of sites, not one – and can provide most accurate answers.
+It’s because Google learns from the search history – from thousands of sites, not one – and can provide most accurate answers.

 It’s not surprising that the search on prestigious sites like The New York Times is powered by Google.